 Treating Discolored Primary Teeth

-It is recommended that your child has seen a dentist around the age of 6 months for the first time and then continue to see their dentist on timely intervals.
+It is recommended that your child has seen a dentist around the age of 6 months for the first time and then continue to see their dentist at timely intervals.
 Always talk first to your child’s dentist about any concerns you are having with your child’s teeth.
 Depending on the patient’s health situation and the severity of the discoloration, treatments vary from using bleaching oxides, all the way to caps if a patient has a severe health condition.
 Sometimes in-office bleaching is done in conjunction with overnight vital bleaching, and whitening strips.
-Dentist’s make treatment decision on a case by case basis.
+Dentist’s make treatment decisions on a case-by-case basis.